 The Marché de Noël à Montreux is by far the largest and best Christmas market to visit in the Lake Geneva (Lac Léman) region of Switzerland.
-Apart from the Weihnachtsmarkt, Santa’s workshop, a Christmas village, and medieval festival await advent visitors.
-In 2017 the Montreux Christmas Market is open from November 23 to December 24, 2017.
+Apart from the Weihnachtsmarkt, Santa’s workshop, a Christmas village, and a medieval festival await advent visitors.
+In 2021 the Montreux Christmas Market is open from November 25 to December 24, 2021.

 The Marché de Noël à Montreux Christmas Market

-In 2017, the Montreux Christmas market is open from November 23 to December 24, 2017.
-Opening hours are generally 11 am to 8 pm (10 pm on Thursday, Friday, and Saturday) with food stalls often staying open an hour later.
+In 2021, the Montreux Christmas market is open from November 25 to December 24, 2021.
+Opening hours are generally 11 am to 8 pm (10 pm on Friday and Saturday) with food stalls often staying open an hour or two later.
 On weekends, the market opens at 10 am.